mabdelmoez/ciphertrace/prototype/ciphertrace_analyzer/README.md

 2. Analyzer: Analyses the func_stats file by caller.

 ## Extra
-1. Tester: Tests the primary piece of the analyzer, the primitive finder algorithm.
+1. Tester: Tests the main piece of the analyzer, the crypto element finder algorithm.
 2. Visualizer: Visualizes the graph file of the analyzer.
 3. Verifier: Verifies the tap points, as per to searchterms, in light, heavy and default modes.
 Note: Vsiualizer can be executed on Windows (Bash)